gouldsonium/the-modding-bungalo/_lists/lorerim/read-me.md

 LoreRim also utilizes Root Builder alongside Stock Game to enable easier management of hooks such as ENB, Reshade and Engine Fixes.
 Please see our guide to [Root Builder](https://github.com/The-Animonculory/Modding-Resources/blob/main/Root%20Builder%20for%20Skyrim%20AE.md) for more details.
 ***

+**XMP/EXPO/RAM OVERCLOCKING: ** Skyrim is an old game and very memory sensitive.
+I DO NOT RECOMMEND enabling XMP/EXPO or overclocking your RAM while playing it.
+You can check if XMP/EXPO is enabled in your motherboard's BIOS settings.

 ### OPTIONAL MODS - ULTRAWIDE SUPPORT & PERFORMANCE